MGouldMMG/mgouldmmg.github.io/README.md

 # mgouldmmg.github.io

-_Going back to learning about html and web services after numerous years of studying signal processing with an average background in mathmematics.
+_Going back to learning about html and web services after numerous years of studying signal processing.